 Skip to content

-Extensions (SMPP, HTTP)
+Extensions (SMPP, HTTP, SIGTRAN)

 How extensions work